Gevo Inc. (GEVO) Shares Down Despite Recent Market Volatility

-Gevo Inc. (NASDAQ: GEVO)’s stock price has decreased by -6.25 compared to its previous closing price of 1.76.
-Nevertheless, the company has seen a -8.33% plunge in its stock price over the last five trading sessions.
+Gevo Inc. (NASDAQ: GEVO)’s stock price has decreased by 0.00 compared to its previous closing price of 1.54.
+Despite this, the company has seen a fall of -6.67% in its stock price over the last five trading days.

 Is It Worth Investing in Gevo Inc. (NASDAQ: GEVO) Right Now?

-Moreover, the 36-month beta value for GEVO is 3.10.
-Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”
+compared to its average ratio and a 36-month beta value of 3.11.
+Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Sponsored